dfki-asr/atlas/README.md

 --------------------

 This repository binds together the components required to build and run ATLAS, as a sort of "convenience" repository.
-It's intended to be kept in a state where cloning ad building from it will give you the most recent, stable, ATLAS.
+It's intended to be kept in a state where cloning and building from it will give you the most recent, stable, ATLAS.

 Building
 --------

-You sould just be able to say
+You should just be able to say

     mvn install